ms/buildtogether.tech/communicate/index.md

 ---
 ---

-<span class="fixme">knowing how to steer and change gears isn't the same as knowing how to drive in traffic.</span>
+Knowing how to steer and change gears isn't the same as knowing how to drive in traffic---you need to know how to signal when you're turning or changing lanes.
+Similarly, knowing how to commit to Git and how to do a code review are necessary but not sufficient for collaborating with other programmers.
+This chapter therefore looks at how to communicate with your teammates.

 ## To Do